dougm/jets3t/README.txt

 To use JetS3t in high-performance scenarios, the classes should be recompiled using the latest version of Java available to you, and with debugging turned off.

+* Rebuilding JetS3t

+The JetS3t distribution package includes an ANT build script (build.xml) that allows you to easily rebuild the project yourself.
+For example, the following command will recompile the JetS3t libary and applications:

+ant rebuild-all

+To repackage JetS3t applications or applets for redistribution:

+ant repackage-applets